Montreal-Quakers/website/index.md

 ### [About Quakers](/about.html)

-Quakers, known as "Friends", speak of an Inner Light or “that of God” in every human being.
-The promptings of love we find within are the source of our commitment to human rights, global justice, prison abolition, sustainability and peace, and inspire our [Quaker values](/intro.html).
+Quakers are a diverse community of seekers of diverse beliefs who value meaningful living, discovery, accepting community.
+We seek growth, fun, and to do good in the world.
+Quakers value humanity, speaking of an Inner Light or “that of God” in every human being.
+The promptings of love we find within are the source of our commitment to human rights, global justice, prison abolition, sustainability and peace; love inspires our [Quaker values](/intro.html).

 We are an [active and affirming](/intro.html) community ![Rainbow flag](/assets/images/Rainbow-Flag.jpg){: height="22"} All are welcome.

 <br>
 ### [Quaker practice](/about.html)
 Quakers practice a traditional form of mostly [silent worship](about.html).
-We are Quakers of all kinds -- Christian Quakers, nontheist Quakers, Buddhist Quakers, and more -- gathered in a circle around our traditional practice and our common quest to [live love](intro.html).
+We are Quakers of all kinds -- Christian Quakers, nontheist Quakers, Buddhist Quakers, and more -- gathered in a circle around our 400-year old practice and our common quest to [live love](intro.html).

 <br>
 ### [Where we meet](/directions.html)